-To test the estimate of cash flows from proved and probable oil and gas reserves, we performed the following procedures, among others:
+To test the Company's estimated recoverability of deferred tax assets, we performed the following procedures, among others:

-Evaluated management's experts' competence, capability and objectivity as well as obtained an understanding of the work they performed.
-The appropriateness of their work as audit evidence was
+As the work of management's experts was used in performing our procedures to evaluate the reasonableness of oil and gas reserves used in determining forecasted profit, we evaluated management's experts' competence, capability and objectivity as well as obtained an understanding of the work they performed.
+The appropriateness of their work as audit evidence was evaluated by considering the relevance and reasonableness of the methods assumptions.